slcoplin/EV-Cleaning/README.md

 <h1>EV-Cleaning</h1>

-<p class=MsoNormal>This Repository contains Python libraries in the 'bin'
+<p class=MsoNormal>This repository contains Python libraries in the 'bin'
 folder, as well as documentation for some of the libraries. </p>

 <h2>Cleaning</h2>